gabywald/BioSilico/README.md

 Probably out-of-date for some reasons (but many ideas inside), codes from 2008-2012 (and before then) ; ideas I didn't continue for times spent reasons and I wish to continue (year 2020).

-Tests and learning on coding / programming (Java, Perl, I did some HyperTalk / HyperCard before that long ago) ; some studies on biochemistry and video games (Myst, Marathon, and the first Creature game) then bioinformatics.
+Tests and learning on coding / programming (Java, Perl, I did some HyperTalk / HyperCard before that long ago) ; some studies on biochemistry and video games (Sim City, Sim Earth, Sim Life, Myst, Marathon, and the first Creature game) then bioinformatics.
 Find some old code here, and reviewed so far.

 Some parts where done in Java 1.4 (before the Generics of Java 1.5) !
 Some reviews for generics and some other for stream (Java 8 !).
 Adding some unit tests and more review ! (these were done in June and July 2020).